projen/projen/API.md

 [gitlab.Service](#projen-gitlab-service)|Used to specify an additional Docker image to run scripts in.
 [gitlab.Trigger](#projen-gitlab-trigger)|Trigger a multi-project or a child pipeline.
 [gitlab.TriggerInclude](#projen-gitlab-triggerinclude)|References a local file or an artifact from another job to define the pipeline configuration.
-[gitlab.VariableConfig](#projen-gitlab-variableconfig)|Explains what the variable is used for, what the acceptable values are.
+[gitlab.VariableConfig](#projen-gitlab-variableconfig)|Explains what the global variable is used for, what the acceptable values are.
 [gitlab.VaultConfig](#projen-gitlab-vaultconfig)|Specification for a secret provided by a HashiCorp Vault.
 [gitlab.Workflow](#projen-gitlab-workflow)|Used to control pipeline behavior.
 [gitlab.WorkflowRule](#projen-gitlab-workflowrule)|Used to control whether or not a whole pipeline is created.